 KIM CLARK is a Senior Attorney at Legal Voice focusing on reproductive rights, health and justice.
 Ms. Clark has broad experience in the private, nonprofit and public sectors with particular expertise in civil rights, education, and employment law.
 Among other things, Ms. Clark has served as general counsel for a large public school district, a staff attorney for a legal services organization, and an associate in the labor and employment and first amendment practice groups at a large international law firm.
 Ms. Clark holds a J.D. from Harvard Law School, and a Bachelor of Arts in Russian language from the University of Arizona.
 She loves SCUBA, obstacle course racing, and just about any other type of adventure.

-Please also register for the 2018 Annual Event – Our Time is Now.
 The Annual Event will be held after the CLE on Friday, October 12, 2018 at the Fairmont Olympic Hotel in Seattle from 6:00-9:00 PM.

 Please contact Annual Event Co-VP, Katie Yuen, with any questions about this CLE or the Annual Event